Kāpiti family describe life in self-isolation

 "I'm really concerned about this scarcity mindset that's happening with groceries, and it's taking some effort to keep that fear down, but at the back of my mind we've got our earthquake supplies."

-On the upside the couple were "loving spending more time with the kids, loving seeing how more they are with their schooling, loving working to our own schedule".
+On the upside the couple were "loving spending more time with the kids, loving seeing how more [keen] they are with their schooling, loving working to our own schedule".

 Their eating habits had "changed for the better because we're around more".